 This 1965 Plymouth Satellite has the right combination of originality, upgrades, and attitude that makes mid-60s Mopars so special.
-From the handsome styling, to the unique interior, to the big 413 V8, this neat hardtop is a seldom-seen Dodge that delivers performance and big car comfort in one sleek package.
+From the handsome styling to the unique interior, to the big 440 V8 you control with four-on-the-floor, this neat hardtop is a seldom-seen Plymouth that delivers performance and big car comfort in one sleek package.

-The Dark Blue seen here is a professional respray of the factory-correct color.
-So you get the benefit of looking right for the era, but now with a standout shine.
-Its luster .....
+The sleek black seen here is a later professional respray of the factory-correct color.
+So the first impression is glossy, correct, and a bit .....

-is perfect for highlighting this Plymouth crisp lines.
-Plus, there's added attraction that comes from the well-defined panels.
+mean.
+The nice luster is ideal for highlighting this Plymouth's crisp lines.
+Plus, there's an added attraction that comes from the well-defined panels.
 The doors open and close with authority, and everything lines up rather well.
 Just as crucial to highlighting this Mopar is the brightwork, which is all present and quite nice.
 It helps feature the extra-wide front end, angular hardtop, and shows off the grille that was exclusive to this first-year Satellite.
-This has such a period-correct look that they even updated the wheel package with vintage Keystone Klassic units, and the redline tires are Mickey Thompsons!
-So the overall impression is a car where they made some nice investments, and it's all about keeping it an old-school speed machine.
+This has such a period-correct look that they even updated the wheel package with vintage American Racing Torq Thrust wheels.
+So the overall impression is a car where they made some nice investments that also keep the feeling of an old-school speed machine.

-Inside the sea of blue continues.
-This is a well-coordinated look on the dash, door panels, headliner, carpeting, and the artful center console.
-The seats look particularly nice with the two-tone blue with the intricate inserts that even include the Plymouth logo.
-Even the little details are nice, like the working cabin lights, matching seat belts, AM radio on display, and correct trunk mat.
-The steering wheel fits into the color theme, and it give you a clean view to the clean factory gauge package.
+The trim tag and build sheet copy all show that this was a factory black exterior and a factory black interior, and that kind of midnight style is right for both a powerful car and a premium Satellite trim level.
+The dash, door panels, headliner, carpeting, and intricate center console all look clean and correct.
+The seats look particularly nice with the intricate inserts that even include the Plymouth logo.
+Even the little details are nice, like the working C-pillar lights, clean glass, classic trunk mat, and working AM radio.
+The steering wheel has a nice black and chrome look, and it gives you a clear view of the clean factory gauge package.
 It's the kind of overall presentation where you can tell they made a real investment here just so you could roll down all the windows on this hardtop and show off the interior with pride.

-The sale comes with an original sales brochure for this first-ever Satellite.
-So when you combine the vintage looks and big power with an affordable price, you know this is a great deal that won't stick around here for long.
+The sale comes with the owner's manual and a reproduction buildsheet.
+So when you combine the vintage looks, full dark style, and 440 power, you know this is a great deal that won't stick around here for long.
 Call today!!!